munificent/craftinginterpreters/book/types-of-values.md

 ^code value-type (2 before, 2 after)

-<span name="user-types">For</span> now, we only have a couple of cases, but this
-will grow as we add strings, functions, and classes to the language.
+For now, we only have a couple of cases, but this will grow as we add strings, functions, and classes to clox.

 <aside name="user-types">

-Note that the cases here are for each kind of value that has unique built-in support in the VM.
-When we get to adding classes to the language, each class the user defines doesn't need its own entry here.
+The cases here cover each kind of value that has *built-in support in the VM*.
+When we get to adding classes to the language, each class the user defines doesn't need its own entry in this enum.
 As far as the VM is concerned, every instance of a class is the same type: "instance".

+In other word's, this is the VM's notion of "type", not the user's.

 </aside>